awe-struck/Video_Game_Sales_2016/README.md

 ### Reccomendations ###
 ---

-To boost the amount sales in the NA market, it is imperative to increase the quality of game titles and consoles.
+To boost the amount sales in the NA market, it is imperative to increase the quality of game titles and the technology of the consoles.

 - For game titles, other than the obvious answers like making more games or improving gameplay and graphics; there are other avenues in which companies can improve in.
-As seen with the success in the sports genre, there is merit to tying into .

-- Companies can . more in touch with community actions to coolabs with pst could include

-encourage community engagment

-many things contribuet to sells like great games exlusives to build loyal fan base,

-new technology alllows for better gameplay and grahpics so pump money into R&D coulc include vr and connectiove to build community

-reallife events and famous people can influence sales and expand the audience of games

-paid sponsorship and infflunecrs and more appeling to a general audience can help expand reach and make game more appealing to srrat
+As seen with the success in the sports genre, there is merit to collaborating and involving live events and famous people. **My reccomendation** is that game companies should collaborate more with people who produce content related to the released games.
+For instance, twitch and youtube streamers already have a large following of fans.
+Giving them a free copy of a game or a beta version will expand audience reach and act to promote the game.
+Thus, potentially converting an entire community into potential consumers.

+- For improving console technology, research and development will act to expand on the type of games that can be played. **My reccomedation** is to put more resources into innovative technology that is not readily used by current consumers; an example of this is Virtual Reality (VR).
+Aside from the lack of games in the VR genre, there is a huge barrier to engaging in this genre.
+That is the fact that a VR headset is expensive and uncomfortable to wear.
+Improvements in such peripherals will act to enhance customer satisfaction and loyalty.

+- As we enter the digital age, more and more is done online. **My reccomedation** is to improve connectively in games and provide a way for consumers to communicate with each other.
+This helps build a sense of community in the games which can boost gaming retention time and customer loyalty.

 <br>

 ## Future Considertaions

-Other factors to check  is in a digital world, how good is the connectivity and online community of each game

-Other Areas to Explore

-For future research, it would be interesting to consider how covid lockdown has boosted certain games like among us as it encourages collaboration in a time where people cannot physically gather.
+There are many other areas that I could explore or analyze from here:

-it would be interesting to see how pc game sales develop as platforms such as steam providing discounted games and esports being more prevalent now adays
+- Since this data stops at 2016, it would be interesting to see how game sales how changed over time.
+For example, how events like COVID-19 lockdowns affected the sales of games.

-also interesting in how handheld games change over time

-it would be great if i had access to revnue/costs so i can see the profitabiliyu of the games.
-See how profitiable games are after intial sells ie.) are they any upkeep costs associated with the game like server maintence and bug patches

-likewise it would be interesting to see how profitable 'free-to play' games are despite not having any sales
-- see how their games are monetized: cosmetics, gacha, lootboxes, subscriptions, etc
+- From the early 2010s, smartphones have become increasingly more prevalent with more people playing mobile games.
+Thus, another point of research would be to see how the sales of handheld gaming consoles have changed.

+- Due to the limitations of the dataset, there is no data on age.
+So doing an analysis on sales by consumer age will give insight into the target demongraphic

+- Another limitation is that there are no profit,revenue or costs measures, making it harder to see the value of a game.
+Despite a game having low sales, it could very well be more profitable than a game with higher sales.
+To expand on that, certain games may have upkeep costs associated with the game such as server maintenance and bug patches.
+Likewise, it would be interesting to see how profitable 'free-to play' games are despite having no sales.
+This would be research into how the games are monetized and the impact of their various methods: cosmetics, gacha, lootboxes, subscriptions, etc.